lukeachristenson/reversi/README.md

 ## Class Invariant(s)

 1. One of the recognized class invariants for the game was the fact that the sideLength of the board cannot be less than 3.
+This is due to the fact that a standard game of hexagon reversi cannot have less than 3 sides since there would be no valid move that can be played by either colored token.

 2. Another invariant that is enforced in the code pertains to the [cube coordinates system](https://www.redblobgames.com/grids/hexagons/#coordinates-cube).
 An IllegalArgumentException is thrown if the sum of the coordinates that are passed into the constructor of the HexagonCell is not zero(**i.e. q+r+s != 0**).

+3. The player passed into the `placePiece` method cannot be null since the model cannot place a null or empty player into a cell.

 ## Key Components

 ### Game Model

-The HexagonReversi class is the core game model, responsible for managing game mechanics, including player moves, turn passing, scoring, and game state.
+The `HexagonReversi` class is the core game model that implements the `IReversiModel` interface, responsible for managing game mechanics, including player moves, turn passing, scoring, and game state.
 It is built on top of the HexagonalBoard class, representing the game board.

 ### Text-based View for Reversi

-The TextView interface serves as a marker for text-based views in the Reversi game.
-The ReversiTextView class implements this interface and provides a text-based representation of the game state.
+The `TextView` interface serves as a marker interface for text-based views in the Reversi game.
+The `ReversiTextView` class implements this interface and provides a text-based representation of the game state.
 It uses the IReversiModel instance to render the game state in text format.

 ### Game Board Representation